jerryjappinen/Servant/readme.md

 			...
 		...

+Servant compiles all this into a functioning web site.
+Servant's files itself are located under `backend/`, but you shouldn't have to go there unless you want to extend the backend functionality.

+### Edit pages

 As you might guess, you create pages and site content by adding `.txt`, `.html`, `.md` etc. files under the `site/pages/` folder.
 Pages are shown in generated menus, and have fancy URLs for users (e.g. `http://servant.com/read/<category>/<page>`).

-You can use `site/settings.json` to define things like site name, description and favicon. `site/assets/` contains the stylesheets and JavaScripts of your site.
-Page-specific styles and scripts can be included under `site/pages/` as well.

 Template files under `templates/` define the basic structure of your site.
 One template is used for your site, either the default or the one you define in settings.

-Servant compiles all this into a functioning web site.
-Servant's files itself are located under `backend/`, but you shouldn't have to ever go there.

-See full documentation at [servantframework.com](http://servantframework.com/).
+### Edit site settings

+You can use `site/settings.json` to define things like site name, description and favicon.

+### Write styles and scripts

+`site/assets/` contains the stylesheets and JavaScripts of your site.
+Page-specific styles and scripts can be included under `site/pages/` as well.

+LESS and SCSS are supported out-of-the-box.